Things to do in Lima

 Museo de la Nacion (National Museum)

 Located in Lima, the anthropological and archaeological museum's exhibits trace the history of Peru's ancient civilisations.
 All in all, they provide an outstanding overview of the country's archaeological richness.
 The museum's chronological layout guides visitors through complicated ancient history, highlighting the many conquering cultures and their achievements.
-Visitors can view the history of the original inhabitants and the Inca Empire, as well as an exhibition on Peru's internal conflict which began in 1980.
-Visitors can enjoy guided tours for a small fee and will marvel at the size of the collection, which spans a few floors.
+Visitors can view the history of the original inhabitants and the Inca Empire, as well as an exhibition on Peru's internal conflict, which began in 1980.
+They can also enjoy guided tours for a small fee and will marvel at the size of the collection, which spans a few floors.

 Museo Rafael Larco Herrera